MuditaT/Using-KNN-for-Classification-Of-Films-Based-on-User-and-Critics-Ratings./README.md

 ## Algorithm
 * Let K is any integer (K>=2).
 Value of K is to set any integer.
+Generally,
-Generally, a)If number of classes =j=2 then set K=some odd integer b)K must not be multiple of number of classes i.e  K is not equal to j.
+  * If number of classes =j=2 then set K=some odd integer
+  * K must not be multiple of number of classes i.e  K is not equal to j.
 * Find n Euclidean Distances between X0 and X1, X2…Xn.
 * Arrange all distances calculated in step 2 in non-decreasing order.
 * Select K number of shortest distances as K- distances.